-We anticipate our general and administrative expenses will increase substantially for the remainder of 2023 as we add sales and marketing personnel, infrastructure and programs to support pre-commercial activities, and if our product candidates receive marketing approval, commercialization activities.
-We also anticipate increased general and administrative personnel to support our operations and higher patent costs.
-We also expect to incur added audit, legal, regulatory and tax-related services associated with maintaining compliance with exchange listing and SEC requirements, director and officer insurance premiums, board of director fees, and investor relations costs associated with operating as a public company.
+We expect that our general and administrative expenses will decrease for the remainder of 2023 as we conserve our cash resources and manage operating expenses until the anticipated PDUFA target action date in the second half of 2024.
+In the second half of 2024 we expect that our general and administrative expenses will increase substantially as we add sales and marketing personnel, infrastructure and programs to support pre-commercial activities, and if our product candidates receive marketing approval, commercialization activities.
+We expect to continue to incur increased audit, legal, regulatory and tax-related services associated with maintaining compliance with exchange listing and SEC requirements, director and officer insurance premiums, board of director fees, investor relations costs associated with operating as a public company, patent costs and defense, and general and administrative personnel.